-Commissioner, Victorian Multicultural Commission
+Youth Commissioner, Victorian Multicultural Commission

-This is a unique opportunity to make a significant impact on the lives of Victorians from multicultural and multifaith communities as a Commissioner for the Victorian Multicultural Commission (the Commission).
+The Youth Commissioner for the Victorian Multicultural Commission (the Commission) presents a unique opportunity to strengthen outcomes for multicultural and multifaith young people in Victoria.
 Successful candidates will work in a structured and strategic way with government and community stakeholders to foster a respectful, inclusive and resilient society.

-Reporting to the Chairperson, and working collaboratively with the Commission, the successful candidate will possess a deep understanding of the diverse issues facing Victorian communities.
-They will engage actively at the grassroots level and ensure that the voices and perspectives of multicultural and multifaith Victorians are reflected in government policies and programs.
+Reporting to the Chairperson, and working collaboratively with the Commission, the successful candidate will possess a deep understanding of the diverse issues facing young multicultural and multifaith Victorians.
+They will engage actively at the grassroots level and ensure that the voices and perspectives of young people are reflected in government policies and programs.

-Commissioners are expected to actively participate in community events, consultations and government forums, in addition to attending formal Commission meetings.
-All activities undertaken by Commissioners will be governed by the Commission Charter, VPSC Board Guidelines, relevant legislation, and the Minister's Statement of Expectations.
+The Youth Commissioner is expected to actively participate in community events, consultations and government forums, in addition to attending formal Commission meetings.
+All activities undertaken by the Youth Commissioner will be governed by the Commission Charter, VPSC Board Guidelines, relevant legislation, and the Minister's Statement of Expectations.